What Alabama's GOP Senate Frontrunner Told Me Should Scare The Daylights Out Of You

 “What the court said is that you couldn’t punish [sodomy] criminally,” he said.
 “The court did not say that sodomy or homosexuality had any kind of public right.”

 Now Moore could win the GOP primary in the Senate race in Alabama.
-This may give the Democrats the best shot they’ve had in many years of taking the seat, as former U.S. attorney Doug Jones, would face off against Moore on December 12, and an Emerson College poll has him within striking distance.
-Jones recently got the endorsement of MoveOn.org and Joe Biden, who recorded robocalls for Jones, is headed to Alabama to stump for him.
+This may give the Democrats the best shot they’ve had in many years of taking the seat, as former U.S. attorney Doug Jones would face off against Moore on December 12.
+An Emerson College poll has Jones within striking distance in the general election, though it’s a tough slog in Alabama for any Democrat to win statewide.
+Jones recently received the endorsement of MoveOn.org.
+Joe Biden, who recorded robocalls for Jones, is headed to Alabama to stump for him.

 But white nationalists and the alt-right, including Breitbart and Bannon, see this race as a referendum on their power vs. the GOP establishment.
 They’re putting everything they’ve got into this race to install yet another racist bigot in the U.S. Senate and remind Trump just where the power truly lies in his base.